farmery/jiko_news/README.md

 ## features
--View headlines
+- View headlines
--Open Article and view the article details
+- Open Article and view the article details
--Search for an article
+- Search for an article
--View list of articles based on category
+- View list of articles based on category
--View list of articles based on the articles source
+- View list of articles based on the articles source